RomanLut/INAV-X-Plane-HITL/README.md

 ![](doc/attitude.png)

 There are two modes of simulation:
+- **simplified simulation:** attitude is passed from X-Plane.
 - **full simulation:** attitude is estimated from sensors data
-- **simplified simulation:** attitude is passed from X-Plane.

-Due to slow update rate (update rate can not be larger then X-Plane FPS) and no synchronization beetween INAV cycles and **X-Plane** FPS, full emulation mode will show noticeable problems with estimation ( hickups, drifting horizon ). **Simplified emulation is recommended for debugging code not related to IMU**.
+Due to slow update rate (update rate can not be larger then X-Plane FPS) and no synchronization beetween INAV cycles and **X-Plane** FPS, full emulation mode will show noticeable problems with estimation ( drifting horizon ). **Simplified emulation is recommended for debugging code not related to IMU**.

 Sensors not listed below are not simulated.
 Please disable in INAV configuration.

 ## Accelerometer and gyroscope

 Real acceleromerer should be calibrated in **INAV Configurator**.
+Accelerometer orientation settings are not relevant for simulation.

 ## Barometer